lucianopereira86/NodeJS-Heroku/README.md

 ### NodeJS

-Create a new folder in your PC to contain your NodeJS web API.
+Create a directory for your NodeJS web API.
 By running this command in a terminal, create a _package.json_ file:

 ```console